Find Affordable College Courses

 New Haven, CT

 Out of the 10 schools in the New England Region that were part of this year’s ranking, Yale University landed the # 5 spot on the list.
-Located in the midsize city of New Haven, Yale is a private not-for-profit college with a fairly large student population.
+Located in the midsize city of New Haven, Yale is a private not-for-profit college with a large student population.

 Yale undergraduate students pay an average of $59,950 in tuition and fees each year.

-Read full report on Medicine at Yale University
+Full Medicine at Yale University Report

 #6